rbadrin/DevOps/README.md

 # DevOps
 Creating an application using DevOps style

-Creating a simple web application.
+Creating a simple web application using weatherapi.

 1. The repository has been added with CI/CD pipeline (created **workflows** for push commit using **github actions**).